jonathanlinat/quake-leveldesign-starterkit/README.md

 12. Add a `Copy Files` task profile for each of the following files, setting `Target Directory Path` to `${GAME_DIR_PATH}/${MODS[-1]}/maps`:
     - `Source File Path` to `${WORK_DIR_PATH}/${MAP_BASE_NAME}.bsp`.
     - `Source File Path` to `${WORK_DIR_PATH}/${MAP_BASE_NAME}.lit`.
-13. Ensure the task is enabled.
+13. Ensure the tasks are all enabled.
 14. Click on `Compile` and verify that everything works and the document compiles successfully.
 15. Click on `Launch...`.
 16. In the `Launch Engine` window, set `Parameters` to `-basedir <path/to/quake-leveldesign-starterkit-<date>-<os>>/game/ +map <name-of-the-saved-document>`.